Oesophagectomy

 The nurses give you special elastic stockings (TED stockings) to wear during and after the operation.
 These help prevent blood clots in your legs.

 Before surgery, it is important to make sure you have all the information you need.
-The operation can be complex so it is fine to ask lots of questions.
+The operation can be complex, so you may want to ask questions.
 Talk to your surgeon or specialist nurse if there is anything you do not understand.

 Enhanced recovery programme

 Many hospitals now have enhanced recovery programmes.
 This aims to reduce your time in hospital and speed up your recovery.
 It also involves you more in your own care.
-For example, you are given information about exercises you can do to help you get fitter before surgery, as well as exercises to do after your operation.
+For example, you will get information about exercises you can do to help you get fitter before surgery.
+You will also get information about exercises to do after your operation.

 It also makes sure any arrangements needed for your return home are organised in advance.